Paola Bassanese is an author and freelance writer. She is interested in healthy living, work/life balance, and the performing arts.

 Finding Your Niche on Cameo

-Scrolling through the categories listed on Cameo, it’s easy to spot which type of “celebrities” are popular based on how much they can command per video message.
+Scrolling through the categories listed on Cameo, it’s easy to spot which types of “celebrities” are popular based on how much they can command per video message.

 It’s also useful to check which niches have the least competition, as you are more likely to get noticed.